 Lisk is a blockchain application platform built from the ground up - and not on another protocol like Ethereum's ERC20 or NEO's public ecosystem.
 Building from scratch means a lot more work, but also complete control over fundamental protocol features like the consensus algorithm and code development language (both of which are strong points for Lisk).
 In this guide we will go over the Lisk project, what it is, why we like it, and then a detailed + screenshotted guide to buying LSK, setting up a wallet, and voting for delegates which will earn additional LSK over time.
 If you have any questions or suggestions for improvement, please post in the comments!

 There's lots to learn in this post.
-To help you remember, try my app Harvest, the easiest way to grow your mind.
+To help you remember, try my app Harvest: Take Notes and Learn Passively.
 You can write or highlight any notes, save them, and automatically receive reminders on an optimal learning schedule.

 Table of Contents